MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 Results: []
 ```

-Here we we have two objects loaded so far, the gas coin with a value of `1_000_000u64` and the marketplace object of type `some_package::some_marketplace::Marketplace`.
+Here, we have two objects loaded so far, the gas coin with a value of `1_000_000u64` and the marketplace object of type `some_package::some_marketplace::Marketplace`.
 (We will shorten these names and representations for simplicity going forward).
 The pure arguments are not loaded, and are present as BCS bytes.

 Note that while gas is deducted at each command, we will not be looking at that aspect of execution in detail.